Tree Information

 Owner Email: aaron_firth@nps.gov

-Directions: Off I-64, take exit 268 (the last before entering the Hampton Roads Bridge Tunnel eastbound), left onto S. Mallory St, right on E. Mellon St. Continue approx. .6 miles until you cross over small bridge and causeway onto Fort Monroe.
+Directions: Off I-64, take exit 268 (the last before entering the Hampton Roads Bridge Tunnel eastbound), left onto S. Mallory St, right on E. Mellon St. Continue about 0.6 miles until you cross over small bridge and causeway onto Fort Monroe.
 Proceed into moated fort, then to SE corner of the parade ground, in front of 163 Bernard Rd.

 Owner Address: 41 Bernard Rd (Bldg #17, Lee's Quarters)